 is to be expressed above all else.
 Through the Consiglio

 , everyone's contributions are held in common.
-Statutes
+Statutes were developed and then revised in October of 2014.

-were developed and revised in Febuary of 2010.
 Our association has always been closely connected to the Consiglio

 as we receive inspiration and direction as well as share this work with our members and others around the world.